-Female bettas have a short and thicker body than males which have a thinner and more sleek body.
-Female betta fish are typically larger than males.
+Female bettas have short and thicker bodies than males, which have thinner and sleeker bodies.
+Female betta fish are typically smaller than males.

-Female bettas are less aggressive than males, but both genders flare (the plates near the head extend when the betta is feeling defensive).
-A good way to determine if your betta flares are by placing a mirror in front of them.
-Females will flare for a few seconds but leave the mirror when they get bored.
-Males will flare up, and continue to flare until you remove the mirror from their view.
-Male bettas are also the only betta that can build a bubble nest that looks like small foamy bubbles at the surface of the tank.
-If your betta is creating bubble nests, it is a male.
+Female bettas are less aggressive than males, but both sexes flare (the plates near the head extend when the betta is feeling defensive).
+Male bettas are also the only sex that can build a bubble nest, which looks like small foamy bubbles at the surface of the tank.
+If your betta is creating bubble nests, they are a male.

 The Ovipositor and Betta Beard

-All betta fish have what is known as a betta ‘beard’ which is typically black or brown.
+All betta fish have what is known as a betta “beard,” which is typically black or brown.
 This membrane sits below the gills and is easily seen on male bettas.
-Males have a longer and more noticeable beard than females and it is constantly visible.
-Whereas female bettas beards are only seen when their gills are shut.
+Males have a longer and more noticeable beard than females, and it is constantly visible.

 Keeping Female Bettas Together

 Successfully keeping female bettas together is not easy and is better suited for experts in the aquarium hobby.
-A lot of thought and experience goes into creating the perfect sorority tank and structure is important in case something goes wrong.
-A pair of females have a higher success rate than a large group, this is considering that one is not aggressive towards the other female.
-Larger groups are likely to fight and become aggressive due to issues with tank space.
+A lot of thought and experience goes into creating the perfect sorority tank, and structure is important in case something goes wrong.

 Tank size is a major factor when it comes to the success or failure of a pair or sorority.
 These are general guidelines when stocking your betta fish tank: